 Keep It Away From Electromagnetic Devices

-Most electric devices that run on AC (alternating current) keep radiating electromagnetic waves in the air or space.
+Most electric devices that run on AC (alternating current) radiate electromagnetic waves in the air or space.
 These EM waves affect the other electronic devices and their hardware.
-Therefore, if there is any electromagnetic device, such as a UPS inverter, AC power generator, transformer, etc, then keep it away from your computer system or PC.
+Therefore, if there is any electromagnetic device, such as a UPS inverter, AC power generator, transformer, etc., then keep it away from your computer system or PC.

 Clean Your PC

-Dust is a slow poison for your electronic devices, especially your laptop or computer system hardware.
+Dust is a slow poison for electronic devices, especially your laptop or computer system hardware.
 You must have seen the RAMs with heat sinks.
-It is because they radiate their heat in the air to keep themselves as cool as possible.
+They radiate their heat in the air to keep themselves as cool as possible.
 Dust layers on a RAM’s heatsink stop the heat inside, causing the RAM to burn out.

 These are some tips you can follow to keep your RAM working longer.
 In addition, make sure to clean your PC regularly, use a surge protector, and don’t overclock your RAM.
 Also, avoid placing electromagnetic devices close to your laptop or computer system.
-Following these steps will help ensure that your RAM works for a longer period.
+Following these steps will help ensure that your RAM works longer.